“Mom—is this for real?”

 He was referring to the announcement that girls would be able to join all programs offered by the Boy Scouts of America (BSA).
 This was stunning news.

-My 10-year-old daughter, Michaela, was in school at the time, so I immediately sent an email to her teacher asking her to tell Michaela these words: “You get to earn your Eagle.”
+My 10-year-old daughter, Michaela, was in school at the time.
+I immediately sent an email to her teacher asking her to tell Michaela these words: “You get to earn your Eagle.”

 When Michaela first heard it, she couldn’t believe it.
 “I sat at my desk thinking it must be a joke.
 Then, I felt excitement rush over me like a wave.
 I get to earn my Eagle—just like my brothers!”

 My two sons, now both in their twenties, followed the BSA path from Tiger Cub (age 7) all the way to Eagle Scout.
-From National Youth Leadership Training, to whitewater rafting, to mountain climbing through multiple states, they had experiences and gained skills that will help them throughout their lives.
-I'm also so happy they encountered leaders who played a role in molding them into the men they are today.
+From National Youth Leadership Training, to whitewater rafting, to mountain climbing, they had experiences and skills that will help them throughout their lives.
+I’m also so happy they encountered leaders who played a role in molding them into the men they are today.

 As a full-time HR director, time is always in short supply.
 Still, we make sure Michaela participates in tae kwon do, dance and Girl Scouts.
 When the BSA announced that Cub Scouts would welcome girls, there was never a question that Michaela would join that program too.
 She wants to do the things her brothers did: camping, fire building and feeling proud of their achievements.
 And I knew that with Michaela in Cub Scouts, I would be signing up as a volunteer leader for at least another 10 years.
 I want to help guide these trailblazing young ladies as they accomplish things no previous generation was able to realize.
 So, this new opportunity from the BSA has more meaning for my family than just another activity would.